Biomedical Equipment Technology

 Attention to safety is essential, as the work sometimes involves dangerous machinery or toxic chemicals.
 Due to the individualized nature of the work, supervision is fairly minimal.

-Review the Labor Statistics Report for Precision Instrument and Equipment Repairers from the Occupational Outlook Handbook (Bureau of Labor Statistics, U.S. Department of Labor website).
+Review the Labor Statistics Report for Medical Equipment Repairers from the Occupational Outlook Handbook (Bureau of Labor Statistics, U.S. Department of Labor website).